timfong888/digital-garden-template/src/site/notes/Check with Wise Counsel.md

 ![](https://res.cloudinary.com/dt9hlo5sw/image/upload/c_scale,w_1080/v1678911732/obsidian/image_iimm3k.png)

+### Introduction
+You can avoid the costs of couples therapy with this one habit.

+What do you **believe** your therapist brings to your relationship?

+**Wisdom**.

+You assume they know something you don't.
+Hopefully they do.

+But before you take that route, consider building a habit of cultivating multiple wise counsel before you need it.

+Here's how:

+1. Individually, reflect on whom you consider wise
+2. Together, share who they are
+3. Discuss: what types of wise people do you want in your life for your marriage?
+4. Plan: how and when will you reach out?

+Want the details so you make the most of this habit?

+Read on:

+## why develop your marriage's wise counsel now

+Wisdom grows with time.

+When it comes to your marriage, wisdom grows in relarionship.

-In this habit agree to schedule time with a wide counselor to hang out and talk about what's going on in your marriage.
+this habit agree to schedule time with a wide counselor to hang out and talk about what's going on in your marriage.

 This is not a hang out.
 It's wise counsel.